The Best Deer-Resistant Plants and Flowers for Your Garden

 VERBENA

-Verbenas will reward you with deer-resistant blooms from spring until frost if trimmed back in midsummer.
-The small five-petaled flower clusters come in a wide range of colors, including white, pink, blue, lavender, purple, dark red, yellow and bicolor.
-Oblong, toothed leaves are gray-green to dark green.
+Verbenas bloom from spring until frost if trimmed back in midsummer.
+The small flower clusters come in a wide range of colors, including white, pink, blue, lavender, purple, dark red, yellow and bicolor.

 Zones: 8-11, grown as an annual elsewhere